navanchauhan/VaporwaveGenerator/README.md

                         Output for specifying output video
 ```

-If the program gives an error for sox, try running `ulimit -n 999'`
+If the program gives an error for sox, try running `ulimit -n 999'`.
+You may also need to run `chmod +x get-beats`

 ## Demo